Employment conditions and protections

 You can apply through logging in to myIR.

 You’ll need your myIR login details, tax code and bank account number.
 If your baby hasn’t been born yet, you’ll need evidence from your lead maternity carer of your due date or the baby’s date of birth.
 If you’re taking over care of a child under six, you’ll need to show evidence that you are the primary carer.
-This could be a court order, a letter from Oranga Tamariki, or you can complete a statutory declaration.
+This could be a court order, a letter from Oranga Tamariki, or you can complete a statutory declaration (you can use the “IR880D” template form available on the IRD website).

 Can I work while I’m getting parental leave payments?

 You can only get parental leave payments if you’re not working.
-But, if you and your employer agree, you are allowed to do a maximum of 64 hours of paid work for your employer, called “keeping in touch days” without impacting your entitlement (see: “Keeping-in-touch days”).
+But, if you and your employer agree, you are allowed to do a maximum of 64 hours of paid work for your employer, called “keeping in touch days” without impacting your entitlement (see: “Keeping-in-touch days before returning to work”).

 What if my baby is born early?